-- Java 8 JDK - We require at least version 8u171, but do not currently support Java 9 or higher for this version of Corda.
+- Java 8 JDK - We require at least version 8u171, but do not currently support Java 9 or higher.

 - IntelliJ IDEA - IntelliJ is an IDE that offers strong support for Kotlin and Java development.
 We support versions 2017.x, 2018.x and 2019.x (with Kotlin plugin version 1.2.71).

 - Git - We use Git to host our sample CorDapp and provide version control.